 For this phase, I felt it was easier to continue developing the posters as I had moved on from the ‘blank sheet of paper stage’ and already had something in mind to create.

-I occasionally hesitated about my colour combinations and how I could represent the ideas from the creative session.
+I occasionally hesitated about colour combinations and how I could represent the ideas from the creative session, particularly in terms of contrast and clarity, and referred to accessibility tools (e.g. contrast checkers) to ensure WCAG compliance.

 Communicating my creative process was tough as I tend to work and make corrections as I go along.
 I am happy to work on a design for hours, but recording and describing the process is complicated.